 We live in a fast-paced world.
-Between breakfast, kindergarten, school, work, and bedtime, families hardly get to spend any time together.
-But there is a simple solution that will truly revolutionize your life: The family room.
+Between breakfast, school, work, and bedtime, families hardly get to spend any time together.
+But spending more time in the family room may just be the key to creating meaningful family connections in our fast-paced world.

 What Is a Family Room?

-The key word in “family room” is “family”.
+The keyword in the “family room” is “family.”
 It can be any space around your house where you and your kids feel comfortable and want to spend time together.
-Having open conversations about what’s going on in everybody’s life is essential for strong family relations.
-Therefore, the family room should be a space for open communication.
-It’s an area where you can share happy moments as well as challenging discussions, especially with teenagers!
+For many people, the kitchen functions as that space, since you just need a place where everyone can have conversations and create strong family connections.
+No matter what it looks like, the family room should be a space for open communication.
+It’s an area where you can share happy moments or hash through challenging discussions.

 The rising popularity of the open concept floor plan in many houses might mean you don’t even have to choose one room as the dedicated family room.
 The kitchen and den might even connect to each other, so you can spend time in a broader space.